Oghma-Infinium/Fahluaan/Documentation/ITEMS.md

 ### Gladiator

+The Raven set is based on Pulcharmsolis' [Kvetchi Mercenary Set](https://www.nexusmods.com/skyrimspecialedition/mods/79226) and is designed for Rogue and Scout type characters.
+It can be obtained from a Bandit Chief at [Ironback Hideout](https://en.uesp.net/wiki/Skyrim:Ironback_Hideout)

  - **Gladiator's Shield**: You deal 100% more damage with bashes and resist 50% of incoming power attack damage while blocking.

  - **Gladiator's Helmet**: You reflect 50% of incoming melee damage back at your attacker.